-Medication Error Attorney Philadelphia
+Philadelphia Medication Error Attorney

-When patients receive the wrong drugs, the wrong dose or a bad combination of medications, the results can be debilitating or even lethal.
+When patients receive the wrong drugs, the wrong dosage or a bad combination of medications, the results can be debilitating or even lethal.
 Medication errors can occur because physicians don’t have a complete patient history, which includes missing or misread lab results, unknown allergies, past diagnoses or medications that the patient uses daily.
-The Academy of Managed Care Pharmacy encourages regular monitoring of dispensing accuracy, increased prescription transmission reliability and a better all-around operating system at pharmacies and dispensing stations.
+The Academy of Managed Care Pharmacy, encourages regular monitoring of dispensing accuracy, increased prescription transmission reliability and a better all-around operating system at pharmacies and dispensing stations.

 Frequent Medication Errors